pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 # Understanding Git Worktrees

 Last week I bought a Christmas tree.
-It's not the tallest, nor the bushiest, it even is kinda crooked, but it gets the work done.
+It's not the tallest, nor the bushiest, the tip is kinda crooked, but it gets the work done.
 While carrying my new acquisition through the snowy streets, the comforting smell of freshly cut pine reminded me of how much I like trees, specially git worktrees.

 Despite being very useful, `git worktree` remains an obscure and poorly understood git command.
 In this post I'll explain what git worktrees are and how they can greatly improve your git workflow, specially if you have to work on multiple branches at the same time.

-# What is a git worktree?

-We must start by answering a fundamental question: what is even a git worktree?
+# But, what is even a git worktree?

 Funny that you ask, you have been using git worktrees the whole time!

 If we clone a repo and inspect its contents: